simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 Fields `amount`, `amount-in`, `amount-out`, `currency`, `balance` and `comment` are treated as aliases for `amount1`, and so on.
 If your rules file leads to both aliased fields having different values, `hledger` will raise an error.

-You need to provide enough information to create at least one posting.
+You need to provide enough information to create at least one posting (not necessary number 1).

 Eg:
 ```rules